GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/circuit_cutter.md

 <BlockImage id="extendedae:circuit_cutter" scale="8"></BlockImage>
 </Row>

-Can't tolerate the slow speed of inscriber?
-Now we have the Circuit Slicer!
-They can slice material block into processor [prints](ae2:items-blocks-machines/processors.md) directly, so they are 9x faster than inscriber at most time.
+Can't tolerate an Inscriber's slow speed?
+The Circuit Slicer can slice material blocks directly into processor [prints](ae2:items-blocks-machines/processors.md), making it up to nine times faster than an Inscriber.

-**Notice: The glass faces that don't have port can't connect to network.**
+**Note: Glass faces without a port cannot connect to the network.**